samuelebortolotti/neural-prnu-extractor/README.rst

 * A previous training can be resumed passing the *--resume_training* flag
 * It is possible to specify a different dataset location for training (validation) with ``--traindbf`` (``--valdbf``)
 * Resource can be limited by users (when using torch 1.10.0) with the option ``--gpu_fraction``
+* Training was performed by considering a file containing 50160 patches 100x100 with 50px of stride, while for the validation we considered a file containing 16080 patches.

 4. Testing
 ^^^^^^^^^^